 - Post-It Notes and Marker

 Line 3-4 Easter baskets up.
 These will be your targets.
-(We used these Easter buckets.)
+(We used Easter buckets.)

 Use Post-It notes and a marker to label how many points each basket is worth, making the nearest one the least amount of points and the furthest worth the most.

-To play, have kids take turns catapulting 5 chicks or bunnies into the buckets.
+To play, have kids take turns catapulting 5 marshmallow bunnies or chicks into the buckets.
 Add up the points to see who has the most.

 This Peeps activity is fun all on its own, but it’s also a great way to reinforce math skills your child may be working on.